How much is my house really worth?

 Online_home_value_toolsMany soon-to-be sellers are curious about their home’s value and search for a quick estimate from online home value estimator resources such as Zillow, Redfin, Trulia, or even those available from banks.
 While this may satisfy the urge for a quick peek, utilizing these online estimators can lead to many frustrations and disappointments.

-Why are these tools bad you ask?
+Why are these tools bad?

 First off, most of these tools only utilize a small subset of the many factors that go into calculating the true value of your home.
 And, since Texas is a non-disclosure state, they don’t have access to accurate sales prices from the Multiple Listing Service that professional realtors have.
-Referring to the factors listed above, many online tools are restricted to using information that is publicly available such as location, square footage, the number of bedrooms and bathrooms.
-Online estimator tools don’t have the capability of visibly inspecting the property so crucial information such as home condition, upgrades, and value of the neighborhood is missing from the estimates.
-This missing data results in home value estimates that are inaccurate.

 The next question you might ask is why these tools are still around if they are so bad, right?

-While we are certainly not against revenue generating activities, it is worth noting that you will start receiving many phone and email solicitations from these vendors once you provide your personal information in exchange for your home value estimate.
+While we are certainly not against revenue-generating activities, it is worth noting that you will start receiving many phone and email solicitations from these vendors once you provide your personal information in exchange for your home value estimate.

 True Home Values: Part Science, Part Art